Japan PM Says Trump Tariffs A national Crisis - UrduPoint

 Japan PM Says Trump Tariffs A 'national Crisis'

-Tokyo, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) Tariffs imposed on Japanese goods by US President Donald Trump's administration are a "national crisis," Prime Minister Shigeru Ishiba said Friday as he prepared to hold cross-party talks on mitigating the impact.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) US President Donald Trump's tariffs on Japanese goods are a "national crisis", Prime Minister Shigeru Ishiba said Friday ahead of cross-party talks on mitigating the impact on the heavily export-dependent economy.

-Japanese firms are the biggest investors into the United States but Trump on Thursday announced a hefty 24-percent levy on imports from the close Washington ally.
+Japanese firms are the biggest investors into the United States but Trump on Thursday announced a hefty 24 percent levy on imports from the close US ally as part of global "reciprocal" levies.

-The levies "can be called a national crisis and the government is doing its best with all parties" to lessen the impact, Ishiba said in parliament.
+The measures "can be called a national crisis and the government is doing its best with all parties" to lessen the impact, Ishiba said in parliament.

-He called however for a "calm-headed" approach to negotiations with Trump's administration, which has also imposed 25-percent tariffs on auto imports which came into force this week.
+He called however for a "calm-headed" approach to negotiations with Trump, who has also imposed 25 percent tariffs on auto imports which came into force this week.

-Ishiba on Thursday told his ministers "to study closely" the tariffs and "to take all measures necessary including financing support" for domestic industries and protecting employment, government spokesman Yoshimasa Hayashi told reporters.
+Local media reported Friday that Japanese officials were attempting to organise a call between Ishiba and Trump, who held apparently friendly talks at the White House in February.

-"As it is necessary for all parties including the opposition bloc to study and take measures, Prime Minister Ishiba will meet with each of the party leaders and listen to their opinions" later in the day, Hayashi said Friday.
+Foreign Minister Takeshi Iwaya "strongly demanded" to US Secretary of State Marco Rubio in talks in Brussels on Thursday that the "extremely regrettable" measures be reviewed, Tokyo said.

-Ishiba's meetings with party leaders are aimed at laying the groundwork for the supplementary budget bill, as his minority government needs cooperation from the opposition to pass it in parliament, the Asahi Shimbun daily reported.
+Japan's main Nikkei 225 index fell 2.75 percent on Friday, adding to a 2.7 percent drop on Thursday after the S&P 500 on Wall Street dropped by the most in a day since 2020.

-On Friday, Hayashi repeated that Trump's sweeping new tariffs are "extremely regrettable" and that Japan has "serious concerns" about whether they comply with World Trade Organization rules and US-Japan trade agreements.
+Ishiba told ministers "to take all measures necessary including financing support" for domestic industries and protecting jobs, government spokesman Yoshimasa Hayashi told reporters.

-Ishiba has instructed his ministers to "continue strongly demanding the United States to review" the tariff measures, Hayashi said.
+Ishiba's meetings with party leaders later Friday were aimed at laying the groundwork for the supplementary budget, the Asahi Shimbun daily reported.

 Recent Stories